NN-Project-2/Emotion-TTS-Emebddings/README.md

 ## 🔍 Integration with E2E TTS
 We designed our framework to seamlessly integrate with **end-to-end TTS models (E2E-TTS)** like VITS.
 The **emotion embeddings** are extracted from audio files and then passed along with text and speaker embeddings to generate expressive speech.

+## How the Intensity Unsupervised Was Trained and Tuned
+In our framework, emotional intensity was trained in an unsupervised manner by modeling deviations in prosodic cues relative to each speaker’s neutral baseline.
+Specifically, variations in pitch (∆F₀), energy (∆E), and duration (∆D) were extracted for every utterance and normalized to define a continuous intensity scalar α.
+During training, the Emotion Intensity Predictor learned to map these deviations into latent embeddings, enabling smooth control across weak to strong expressivity levels.
+At inference, α was directly applied to scale the emotional embedding globally, while a dimension-wise vector r adjusted fine-grained intensity per feature dimension.
+This design allowed natural tuning of emotional strength without requiring explicit intensity labels, supporting zero-shot transfer and controllable synthesis across multiple languages and speakers.

 ### ✅ Steps for Integration:
 1. **Extract Mel spectrograms** from input audio files.
 2. **Extract emotion embeddings** using our pre-trained emotion embedding extractor.